You are here

 - Three years in science, including one year each of biological and physical science; e) two years in a single second language.

-It is also strongly recommended that instruction in visual and performing arts and computer skills be taken as part of the college preparatory curriculum.
+It is also strongly recommended that instruction in health, rhythms/dance, physical fitness, and computer skills be taken as part of the college preparatory curriculum.

 In exceptional cases students deficient in these requirements are admitted.
 It is expected that any deficiencies be made up before 60 credits are earned, including transfer credits.